Schenkee/TryHackMe-Guides/File_Inclusion/File_Inclusion.md

 ---

 ## 🛠️ TASK 3: Capture Flag2 at /etc/flag3
 Task 3 was arguably the one I spent the most time working through and via a process of elimination/trial and error I managed to get the flag.
-Once we load up the challange at **http://MACHINE_IP/challenges/chall3.php** we will not see anything of not such as with the two previouse tasks.
+Once we load up the challenge at **http://MACHINE_IP/challenges/chall3.php** we will not see anything of not such as with the two previous tasks.
 So as a start lets just pop in our file path and see what is returned.

 Entering ```../../../../etc/flag3``` into the input form will not return our flag.
 But the result does contain some useful information for us.
 Below is the returned information.
 ![lab3_start](./Images/lab3_start.png)

-We can see from this image that there appears to be some input sanitisation occuring which has modifed our input from ```../../../../etc/flag3``` to simply ```etcflag.php``` This indicates that the web server is removing dots and slashes and also appending the input with .php indicating the developer has specified the file type to pass to the include function.
+We can see from this image that there appears to be some input sanitisation occurring which has modified our input from ```../../../../etc/flag3``` to simply ```etcflag.php``` This indicates that the web server is removing dots and slashes and also appending the input with .php indicating the developer has specified the file type to pass to the include function.
 We can bypass this last part via a null byte.

-After some trial and error I was still not able to find any success with the website and decided to try using Curl again ro make the request.
+After some trial and error I was still not able to find any success with the website and decided to try using Curl again to make the request.
 I first attempted a Curl request similar to what we used in Task 1  ```curl http://MACHINE_IP/challenges/chall1.php -X POST -d "file=../../../../etc/flag3%00" ```
 Which returned an error messaged indication that the output needed to be passed to a fail, as such I modified my input to output the returned data into a file using the below